 So what is brown butter exactly?
 It’s when you cook butter slowly over low heat until it turns into sweet nutty golden perfection.
 What’s happening is that the milk solids from the butter actually sinks to the bottom of the pan and caramelize giving it a nutty richness.
 You can easily swap out brown butter for most baking recipes that calls for regular butter and it instantly changes the dynamic a little.
 This is especially good for this time of year when we want everything a little more extravagant and rich for the holidays!

 - 3/4 cup (1.5 sticks) Unsalted Butter Melted and browned, continue for instructions!

 - 1 cup brown sugar packed

 - 2 teaspoons vanilla extract

-- 2 cups semi-sweet chocolate chips or chunks
+- 2 cups semi-sweet or dark chocolate chips or chunks

 Brown the butter